Cat Adoption Checklist: Everything New Cat Parents Need to Know—and Buy

 • Interactive toy

 Bond with your kitty and help them burn off excess energy with tons of playtime.
-Engage their hunter instincts with a wand toy, like Frisco Bird Teaser with Feathers Cat Toy or the Cat Dancer Original Cat Toy.
+Engage their hunter instincts with a wand toy, like the Frisco Bird Teaser with Feathers Cat Toy or the Cat Dancer Original Cat Toy.
 “I haven’t met a cat yet that doesn’t love it,” Reimers says of the Cat Dancer.

 Reimers’ own kitties are also fans of ball toys.
 “I often find myself playing fetch with them!” she says.
 Try the SmartyKat Flutter Balls Feathery Cat Toy.

 And you’d be remiss to overlook the allure of catnip toys: “Anything filled with catnip is sure to be a hit,” Reimers says.
-Give them the taste of the good stuff with Frisco Refillable Brown Squirrel Catnip Cat Toy.
+Give them the taste of the good stuff with the Frisco Refillable Brown Squirrel Catnip Cat Toy.

 Frisco Bird Teaser with Feathers Cat Toy, Purple